prakharmrsl/easypcceo.github.io/pages/nvme-worth-it-gaming.md

 * TOC
 {: toc}

+A lot of people new to building gaming computers may wonder if buying an NVME drive is worth the extra money.

+So, is an NVME drive really worth it?

+**If we’re gonna be straight with you, an NVME SSD will not increase your performance in games, at least FPS wise.
+But there are a couple of other things it can help with when it comes to gaming.**

+Let's dive in:

+## What is NVME?

 First off, what is [NVME](https://searchstorage.techtarget.com/definition/NVMe-non-volatile-memory-express){: target="_blank"}?
 NVME (or non-volatile memory express) is an ultra-high-speed storage protocol that greatly increases the transfer speeds of SSDs.

 Flash storage is already much, *much* faster than traditional mechanical hard storage, but NVME takes it a step further.